ruifranco/odoo-addons/hr_partner_employee/README.md

 [ DESCRIPTION ]

 Deals with the connection between Partners and Employees

 - one can create an employee from the partner's form

 - shows the 'employee' field in the partner's form (readonly)

-                        - when an employee is created, a user is also created
+MAKE SURE YOU CHECK MY OTHER MODULES AT... https://www.odoo.com/apps?search=rui+pedrosa+franco